v-jonathangu/dotnet-zip-packaging/README.md

   </PropertyGroup>
 </Project>
 ```
   - save the publishing profile on a preferred location, by default you can save it on the `project/Properties/PublishProfiles/FolderProfile.pubxml`
   - test that the publishing profile works
     > via msbuild restore the packages first
 `MSBuild.exe .\aspdotnet-zip.sln /p:Configuration=Release /p:Platform="Any CPU" -t:restore -p:RestorePackagesConfig=true`
 then build and pusblish the profile like this
 `MSBuild.exe .\aspdotnet-zip.sln /p:Configuration=Release /p:Platform="Any CPU" /property:DeployOnBuild=True /p:PublishProfile=FolderProfile`

 > with dotnet cli tool you can do it like this:
-`dotnet publish -c Release -p:PublishProfile=FolderProfile`
+`dotnet publish -c Release -o release-web`

 > please keep in mind that the directory output and contents might change depending on the SDK and MSBuild tools installed, for example MSBuild might output on a different directory than the dotnet sdk, and the sdk might change the files generated depending of the SDK for example SDK 4 is different than SDK 6.